learn-co-curriculum/dsc-lambda-functions-lab/README.md

 ## Simple Arithmetic

-Use a lambda function to create a new column called 'stars_squared' by squarring the stars column.
+Use a lambda function to create a new column called 'stars_squared' by squaring the stars column.

 ```python